BIOP/ijp-imagetoatlas/index.md

-## [EXPERIMENTAL] ABBA - Allen Brain BIOP Aligner - a Fiji plugin for 2d slices to 3d atlas registration + QuPath associated tools
+## [EXPERIMENTAL] ABBA - Allen Brain BIOP Aligner

+A Fiji plugin for 2d slices to 3d atlas registration and QuPath associated tools.

 ---

-:warning:

-:+1:

-ABBA is still in experimental phase.
+:warning: ABBA is still in experimental phase.
 It is provided as is. **Expect bugs** and **do not expect backward compatibility** when a more stable version will be released (all the code is versioned and stored in a worst case scenario, but do not count on it).

 ---